Iandmee/P3rs1f1l3/Linux_persistence_addons.md

 - ***Runit***  (***ROOT NEEDED!!!***)

-	If runit installed not installed on the system:
+	If runit is not installed on the system:
 	```bash
 	sudo apt-get install runit
 	```